natul24/G1_dirblab/README.md

 Rerunning a stage overwrites that stage's fixed output files in place.
 It does not create duplicate timestamped files.
-For example, `python main.py step2` rewrites the all-match master join table and summary, and `PYTHONPATH=src python -m driblab.features.training_table` rewrites the model-ready training tables and summaries.
+For example, `python main.py step2` rewrites the all-match master join table and summary, and `python -m driblab.features.training_table` rewrites the model-ready training tables and summaries.

 ## Environment